 Learn about your state’s policies on undocumented students and if you qualify!
 As of February of 2015, 18 states allow eligible undocumented students to pay in-state tuition rates and 5 also offer state financial aid to undocumented students (NCSL 2015).

 I can’t say enough about how much of a difference in-state tuition and state financial aid have helped me in my own higher education journey.
 In California, Assembly Bill 540 (AB 540) passed in 2001 and so by the time I attended college in 2007, I was able to pay in-state tuition fees as opposed to out-of-state tuition fees.
 It was still difficult to pay for tuition of course without any form of financial aid.
 Difficult as it was, I was able to hang in there with the help of many who supported my fundraising efforts (read more about this next week on Part 2!), and offered me paid opportunities.
-During my last semester at SDSU as a graduate student, i was able to benefit from the California DREAM Act (AB 130 & AB 131); this meant that instead of paying about $4,000 per semester, I only had to pay $200 for my last semester!
+During my last semester at SDSU as a graduate student, I was able to benefit from the California DREAM Act (AB 130 & AB 131).
 Long story short, definitely learn about your state’s policies toward undocumented students.
 If you qualify, I would definitely encourage you to apply to Universities that are in your state so that you don’t have to worry about out-of-state fees (which can sometimes be 3x as much as in-state tuition fees!) and you may even be able to receive state financial aid.
 However, I realize that not all undocumented students are eligible for in-state tuition and state financial aid bills, and there are more states that have yet to take action on the matter, so definitely keep reading this post to learn about additional recommendations for affording your graduate school education.

 4. Actively search for and apply for scholarships and fellowships